-The New Museum will present the first US solo museum exhibition by Marguerite Humeau (b.
+The New Museum presents the first US solo museum exhibition by Marguerite Humeau (b.
 1986, Cholet, France), debuting a new installation of sculpture and sound.

 South Galleries, Ground Floor Get Directions

-Humeau’s work often centers on the origins of humankind and associated histories of language, love, spirituality, and war.
-Each of the artist’s projects is prefaced by a period of intense investigation during which she engages diverse authorities on her chosen subject, including historians, anthropologists, paleontologists, zoologists, explorers, linguists, and engineers.
-Through her interdisciplinary, speculative inquiry, she enriches her own thinking as an artist and researcher, and refashions historical quests to reflect the information age in which we live.
+“Birth Canal,” the first US solo museum exhibition by Marguerite Humeau (b.
+1986, Cholet, France), debuts a new body of sculpture within an installation of light, sound, and scent.
+Humeau’s work centers on the origins of humankind and related histories of language, love, spirituality, and war.
+She prefaces each project with a period of intense investigation in which she engages diverse authorities on her chosen subject, including historians, anthropologists, paleontologists, zoologists, explorers, linguists, and engineers.
+Through her interdisciplinary, speculative inquiry, Humeau enriches her own thinking as an artist and researcher, and refashions historical quests in ways that reflect the technological age in which we live.

 Following its debut at the New Museum, Humeau’s exhibition will travel to Kunstverein Hamburg in February 2019, and Museion, Bolzano in September 2019.